 Personal Injury Protection is a collateral source of payment.
-Collateral source of payments are a great benefit to an injured person, because a collateral source of payment cannot be considered by most other liability insurance carriers.
+Collateral sources of payments are a great benefit to an injured person because a collateral source of payment cannot be considered by most other liability insurance carriers.
 This is best explained by a hypothetical.
 Let’s pretend that Mary is in her Ford, which has Personal Injury Protection through an auto policy issued by State Farm, and is hit by a drunk driver who is insured by Farmers.
 Mary is injured and incurred medical bills.
 She can submit those bills to State Farm and the bills are paid under the Personal Injury Protection policy.
 Mary can then submit those bills to Farmers and Farms must pay them again.
 The reasoning is that Mary paid her insurance premiums for her Personal injury Protection coverage, and not the drunk driver.
-So neither the drunk driver, nor the insurance company of the drunk, driver receives any benefit from the fact that Mary had Personal Injury Protection.
+So neither the drunk driver nor the insurance company of the drunk driver receives any benefit from the fact that Mary had Personal Injury Protection.

 Personal Injury Protection is subject to subrogation.
 Subrogation is the idea that if one person hurts another, but a third person pays for the damages, then the third person stands in the shoes of the hurt person to the extent they paid.
-In a car wreck with injuries subrogation is mostly likely the result of health insurance or a benefit like Medicare.
+In a car wreck with injuries, subrogation is most likely the result of health insurance or a benefit like Medicare.
 Health insurance pays for the medical bills, and the hurt person collects for those bills from Personal Injury Protection or another insurance carrier.
-This may give rise to obligation to repay the health insurance or plan that paid for the bills.
+This may give rise to an obligation to repay the health insurance or plan that paid for the bills.

 8. Every Auto Policy Issued in Texas Has Personal Injury Protection Unless It’s Rejected In Writing

 a.
 Quick Tips About Personal Injury Protection Rejections